Login

 A Change of Plans

-I received a call that I was needed back at camp and so Michele “mom” came in to swap out places with me so she could be there with him if he got a bear.
+I received a call that I was needed back at camp, so Michele AKA “mom” came in to swap out places with me so she could be there with him if he got a bear.
 I left the next morning after a slow hunt with Trent.
 Mom showed up and traded off with me mid-day.

-Of course as soon as I leave that first afternoon they go out to glass one of the big canyons we had glassed multiple times before.
-Michele, Trent and guides Mike and Dominic had just set up spotting scopes and all started looking for bears when Trent yelled out he had a bear spotted across the canyon.
-They all look and sure enough Trent had again made the spot.
-The guides confirmed it was a legal bear and was by itself and they called the range to Trent.
-The bear continued to move up the hill across the canyon and at about 250 yards Trent made a great shot after Mike stopped the bear using a hand held predator call.
+Of course, as soon as I left that first afternoon, they went out to glass one of the big canyons we had glassed multiple times before.
+Michele, Trent, and guides Mike and Dominic had just set up spotting scopes and all started looking for bears when Trent yelled out that he had a bear spotted across the canyon.
+They all looked and, sure enough, Trent had again made the spot.
+The guides confirmed it was a legal bear and was by itself, and they called the range to Trent.
+The bear continued to move up the hill across the canyon, and at about 250 yards Trent made a great shot after Mike stopped the bear using a handheld predator call.
 Trent had the rifle set up on a Bog Death Grip which is a large tripod that holds the gun and is a stable platform to shoot from.
 The bear dropped instantly as Trent took him through both shoulders.
 They had him follow up with two shots to make sure the bear was anchored because the bear was near the edge of a cliff.

-A follow up investigation on shot placement showed Trent’s first shot did the job but he also connected on the other two shots as well.
+A follow-up investigation on shot placement showed that Trent’s first shot did the job but he had also connected on the other two shots.
 The best thing about the hunt was that it was a success before the bear was even encountered.
-I always base a hunts success on the size of the experience and the laughs shared and not the size of the animal if one is even taken.
+I always base a hunt's success on the size of the experience and the laughs shared and not the size of the animal, if one is even taken.

 Trent's old boar had huge paws for a black bear.

-Despite this particular bears poor condition my favorite time to hunt bears is in the fall because that is when bears are usually in their best shape and are loaded with fat and so the meat is also at its best.
-The hair is also prime as they are preparing for winter so it’s also the best time to get a nice trophy for the wall as well.
+Despite this particular bear's poor condition, my favorite time to hunt bears is in the fall because that is when bears are usually in their best shape and are loaded with fat, so the meat is also at its best.
+The hair is also prime as they are preparing for winter, so it’s also the best time to get a nice trophy for the wall.

 Opportunities Await

-Bear populations are continuing to grow across the country and therefore tags in most western states are relatively easy to come by and can be purchased over the counter in many areas without even having to enter a draw or trying to draw the lucky lottery tag.
+Bear populations are continuing to grow across the country.
+Therefore, tags in most western states are relatively easy to come by and can be purchased over the counter in many areas without even having to enter a draw or try to draw the lucky lottery tag.

 We chose to go with an outfitter on our hunt in New Mexico because bear hunting is usually relatively inexpensive as far as guided hunts go.
-Most range from 2,000 to 3,500 and it’s nice to have someone put in the scouting time if you can’t or don’t have time to.
+Most range from $2,000 to $3,500, and it’s nice to have someone put in the scouting time if you don’t have time to.
 I also like to go to states that give me options on legal hunting methods or allow multiple weapon options.
-For example in New Mexico in the fall you can run bears with dogs if you want.
-I enjoy having that option available if I am with an Outfitter that has hounds.
+For example, in New Mexico in the fall, you can run bears with dogs if you want.
+I enjoy having that option available if I am with an Outfitter who has hounds.
 I also like states that allow me to use multiple weapons.
-That way I have the option to try up close with a bow but if I see an opportunity a few hundred yards away I can decide if I want to grab the boom stick.
+That way, I have the option to try up close with a bow, but if I see an opportunity a few hundred yards away, I can decide to grab the boom stick.

 For comparison, the Outdoor Edge knife shown here is 8" long.

-I advise calling references on outfitters before booking with someone.
-I often throw in a curveball by asking for numbers and names of a few hunters that didn’t harvest an animal with the Outfitter I am looking at going with.
-If I get a good reference from someone that returned home without the animal they were after then that is usually who I book with.
-I will also often contact the local Game Warden and see if they have a suggestion.
+I advise calling for references on outfitters before booking with someone.
+I often throw in a curveball by asking for numbers and names of a few hunters who didn’t harvest an animal with the outfitter I am looking at going with.
+If I get a good reference from someone who returned home without the animal they were after, that is usually who I book with.
+I will also often contact the local game warden and see if they have a suggestion.

 Author